 Elsewhere around the league, star players are enjoying new lucrative contracts.

-Chicago’s highest-paid players happen to be married: Courtney Vandersloot ($200,000) and Allie Quigley ($194,000), cheekily known as the Vanderquigs, each signed new deals with the Sky earlier last year.
-In 2021, they’ll hit the floor with Chicago native Candace Parker, who stands as the third-highest earner on the team at $190,000—a curious pay cut for the new face of the franchise, and far less than what the future Hall of Famer truly deserves.
+Two of Chicago’s highest-paid players happen to be married: Courtney Vandersloot ($195,000) and Allie Quigley ($135,000), cheekily known as the Vanderquigs, each signed new deals with the Sky earlier last year.
+In 2021, they hit the floor with Chicago native Candace Parker, who stands as the second-highest earner on the team at $195,000.
+2021 WNBA Finals MVP Kahleah Copper sits at the top of the Sky's salary cap, earning $200,000 annually.

-In Dallas, veteran Moriah Jefferson ($175,100) will be the top earner on a youthful Wings team set to be held down by its burgeoning superstars—Arike Ogunbowale ($58,710) and Satou Sabally ($69,360) will have to wait until at least 2023 for the substantial pay rises they deserve.
+In Dallas, guard Allisha Gray ($164,800) will be the top earner on a youthful Wings team set to be held down by its burgeoning superstars—Arike Ogunbowale ($72,141) and Satou Sabally ($76,297) will have to wait until at least 2023 for the substantial pay rises they deserve.

 The LA Sparks, who lost superstars Parker and Gray in the offseason, will pay Kristi Toliver and WNBPA President Nneka Ogwumike max salaries of $190,550 each this year.